Arbel, P&G Assessment test expert at JobTestPrep.

 In our P&G Assessment PrepPack, you will find more tips and hacks to help you solve the more complicated questions, as well as unlimited Digit Challenge questions with a time limit - just like the real thing.

-Important note: the number of memorization sections in the grid challenge can range from two to five (the same is true for the number of spatial orientation questions).
+The difficulty rises with every round of memorization that's added, and the number of memorization sections in the grid challenge can range from two to five (the same is true for the number of spatial orientation questions).

 In the P&G PEAK Performance Assessment there are two main types of questions: